naafeesahmed989-commits/Problem-solving-task/README.md

-# Problem-Solving Task
+# Problem-Solving Tasks

-This is a small coding exercise to improve my problem-solving skills in Python.
+This is a small coding exercises to improve my problem-solving skills in Python.
-**The goal** of this task was to remove duplicates from a list while thinking critically about the logic, rather than just writing code without understanding.

 It helped me practice:
 1)Loops (`for`)